8 Best Renters Insurance Companies in California of 2026

 In addition, earthquake coverage includes necessary living expenses if your rental becomes uninhabitable, such as staying at hotels or eating out at restaurants.

-However, earthquake coverage does not cover fire damage, flooding, and vehicle damage.
+However, earthquake coverage does not cover fire, flooding, or vehicle damage.

 You get fire damage protection from your basic renters insurance policy, flooding for an additional cost to your basic policy, and vehicle damage from your auto insurer.